bigbitbus/k8s-tutorial-python/django-poll-project/poll-app-README.md

 Static files are collected and stored in an S3 bucket in production, as discussed [here](https://www.caktusgroup.com/blog/2014/11/10/Using-Amazon-S3-to-store-your-Django-sites-static-and-media-files/).

 ## Running Django Management Commands
-Log into a running pod to run manage.py comands.
+Log into a running pod to run manage.py commands.
 For example:
 ```bash
 kubectl get pods
 kubectl  exec django-deployment-xxxxxx bash